Skip to Content

 Also, geologists lick only light-colored semi-transparent rocks and avoid any bright-colored or metallic luster ones.

 Licking rocks doesn’t mean any long process.
-It is enough just to touch the sample with a tip of the tongue to make all the necessary tests and to identify the mineral.
+It is enough to touch the sample with the tip of the tongue to make all the necessary tests and to identify the mineral.
 Moreover, it is dangerous to lick any rock as many of them are toxic and poisonous.
 Do not lick bright yellow, orange, and red minerals.

-Don’t lick anything bright orange, red or yellow minerals.
+Don’t lick anything bright orange, red, or yellow minerals.
 These intensely colored minerals or minerals with distinctive metallic luster usually have poisonous chemical elements, like arsenic, lead, mercury, antimony, thallium, uranium, and copper.

-GalenaPbSIs a lead sulfide with a metallic luster.
-The lead in galena is toxic if inhaled or ingested from dust particles.
+Galena | It is a toxic antimony sulfide mineral with a distinct metallic luster. | Is a lead sulfide with a metallic luster.
+The lead in galena is toxic if inhaled or ingested from dust particles. |

-OrpimentAs2S3Is an arsenic sulfide mineral with stunning orange-yellow color.
-All forms of arsenic are a serious risk to human health.
+Orpiment | As2S3 | It is an arsenic sulfide mineral with a stunning orange-yellow color.
+All forms of arsenic are a serious risk to human health. |

-Hutchinsonite(Tl,Pb)2As5S9Is a form of arsenic sulfide with thallium and lead.
-The thallium inclusion in this arsenic sulfide combines two extremely dangerous and deadly minerals.
+Arsenopyrite | FeAsS | It is a form of arsenic sulfide with thallium and lead.
+The thallium inclusion in this arsenic sulfide combines two extremely dangerous and deadly minerals. |

 Rock Colors: What Determines Color & Why Different Colors